California Uber and Lyft Negligence Lawyer

 Are you in need of a California Ride Share Negligence Attorney?

-Living in California and getting involved in a car accident, especially when your are not the driver, can be quite scary.
+Living in California and getting involved in a car accident, especially when you are not the driver, can be quite scary.
 What if the driver of the accident works for Uber or Lyft?
 What if the culprit of the accident is the other driver and you are not sure of what to do?
 What happens then?
 Do you just walk away from it or rely on the driver to take care of the incident?
-These are the questions that many face during the accident.
+These are the questions that many face when involved in an accident.

 Driver negligence can include types of negligence such as: